 A little about myself

-I’m a public historian specializing in oral history project development and digital curation, with experience in museum collections research and archival records management.
+I am a public historian specializing in oral history project development and digital content curation, with experience in museum collections research and archival records management.

-For over 15 years, I have helped museums, non-profits, and corporations create more usable interpretations of the past, on their own terms and in collaboration with stakeholders.
+For over 15 years, I have helped museums, non-profits, and corporations develop usable interpretations of the past, on their own terms and in collaboration with community stakeholders.

-From chairing an oral history committee honoring civil rights movement activists in Milwaukee to leading site visits and programming for the HBCU Radio Preservation Project, I have always adhered to an ethic of shared authority.
+From chairing an oral history committee honoring civil rights activists in Milwaukee to developing online exhibitions at the Smithsonian’s Anacostia Community Museum, to leading site visits and programming for the Mellon-supported HBCU Radio Preservation Project, I have always adhered to an ethic of shared authority.